0hex7/projects/README.md

 3.Keylogger

      - Uses mail or the local directory to store the key strokes that are captured.

 4.Portscanner

     - Scans for any open ports in a host.
     - We must give the ip address of the target for scanning the ports.

+           $ python fast_port_scanner --help
+                -displays all the available options in the scanner